Home Dynamic Microphone Reviews Shure SM57 Review – An Overrated Dynamic Mic?

 In addition to that,

-for just the mic you’re spending $400 and still have to buy a good interface, accessories, etc.
+for just the mic you’re spending $400 and still have to buy a good interface/preamp, accessories, etc.

 I’d rather you just get an SM57 + A81WS, and decide on an interface.

-Either make sure the one you choose has plenty of gain already available (such as the Apogee Duet that Matt uses), or get something like a Volt 2/Scarlett 2i2 and buy a Fethead.
+Either make sure the one you choose has plenty of gain already available (such as the Apogee Duet that Matt uses) or go with a Volt 2/Scarlett 2i2 + Fethead.

 I also read a review on B&H from a guy that uses a Presonus Studio 2/6 and he says it has plenty of gain for his SM57 without the need for a Fethead.